Skip to content Accessibility info

 What Auto Insurance Does Florida Require?

-• $10,000 in Personal Injury Protection (PIP) — covers 80% of your medical expenses and 60% of lost wages after any auto accident, up to the $10,000 limit, regardless of fault
+Covers 80% of your medical expenses and 60% of lost wages after any accident, up to the $10,000 limit, no matter who caused it.

 For a deeper look at PIP, MedPay, and how the two coverages work together, read our guide on Florida PIP vs. MedPay.